AT&T extends relief to customers impacted by the explosion in Nashville

-NASHVILLE, Tenn.
-(WEHT) Following the recent incident in Nashville that knocked out service for many AT&T customers, AT&T announced they will be extending relief to their wireless and prepaid customers who may have been affected by the explosion.
+AT&T Wireless and AT&T PREPAID is offering customers who may be affected by the Christmas Day explosion in Nashville some relief.
+You might have already received the text message from the company.

-AT&T will be waiving data overage charges for customers in 1,166 zip codes across Tennessee, Kentucky, Indiana, Alabama, Georgia, Illinois and Missouri from Sunday until New Year’s Eve.
-They will be automatically waiving service charges for wireless customers with billing addresses and prepaid customers with phone numbers in directly impacted zip codes.
+AT&T is waiving data overage charges for customers in 1166 zip codes across states like Tennessee, Kentucky, Indiana, Alabama, Georgia, Illinois and Missouri from December 27 to December 31.
+The impacted zip codes include most of our western Kentucky counties.

-AT&T says customers in these areas may still receive alerts during this time, but their accounts will reflect the credits or waived charges.

 For the latest breaking news and stories from across the